raydot/react-context-api/README.md

 https://itnext.io/understanding-the-react-context-api-through-building-a-shared-snackbar-for-in-app-notifications-6c199446b80c
 Context API has provider and consumer components.
 Provider provides the state of the snackbar, as well as functions for manipulating that state, to all consumers.

-This "SharedSnackbar" demo is written with outdated <em>class<em> syntax and has a weird circular dependency in it, but other than that it's pretty good.
+This "SharedSnackbar" demo is written with outdated <em>class</em> syntax and has a weird circular dependency in it, but other than that it's pretty good.

 ### Second Demo